inkarkat/smartless/README.md

 ## Prerequisites

-`smartless` requires a reasonable resent version of `bash`, and a pager like `less`.
-Both are available by default on most unix systems.
+`smartless` requires a reasonable recent version of `bash`, and a pager like `less`.
+Both are available by default on most Unix systems.

 ## Installation